- Mission, Vision, Values & Strategies

 Colorado River Supplies Management

 The Water Authority’s water supply portfolio includes a suite of relatively new supplies from the Colorado River.
 These supplies include a water transfer conservation and transfer agreement with the Imperial Irrigation District and water conserved by two projects, the All American Canal Lining Project, and the Coachella Canal Lining Project.

-The Water Authority will receive almost 150,000 acre-feet of its supply from these sources in calendar year 2010.
+The Water Authority will receive approximately 180,000 acre-feet of its supply from these sources in calendar year 2015.
 By 2020, these supplies are expected to produce approximately 280,000 acre-feet, and comprise more than 30 percent of the Water Authority’s total water supply.
 The chart shows the projected yield of these three projects.

 Water Transfers 2003-2021

 The transfer and canal-lining projects were enabled by the 2003 Quantification Settlement Agreement, which allowed major water conservation and transfer programs to be implemented by California’s agricultural Colorado River contractors.
 The conserved water is made available for water users in Southern California’s urban coastal area, who pay for the conservation programs.